Cannabis Online Addiction Treatment and Recovery Support At Home

 - Struggling to cut back even when you want to

-- Skipping out on work, studies, or social activities because you are stoned or coming down
+- Skipping work, school, or social activities because of being high or coming down

 - Feeling anxious, irritable, or unable to sleep without it